Reconciling cosmic-ray transport theory with phenomenological models motivated by Milky-Way data: Self-excited Waves + Fast-Mode Turbulence and Multi-phase Models of CR Transport

 The B/C spectrum for our fiducial parameters is shown in Figure \ref{fig:bc}.
-The red points are AMS-02 measurements (\citealt{aguilar_bc}), the green points are measurements by Voyager (\citealt{cummings_2016}) and the black solid line is the spectrum obtained using \eqref{eq:boron_steady} and \eqref{eq:sol_wism} evaluated at $z=0$.
-There is good agreement between our solution and the observations, especially given the simplicity of our model.
-At energies $\lesssim 100$ GeV, self-confinement in the diffuse hot ISM and halo sets the local B/C. At GeV energies, CRs stream at the Alfv\'en speed.
+The red points are AMS-02 measurements (\citealt{aguilar_bc}) and the black solid line is the spectrum obtained using \eqref{eq:boron_steady} and \eqref{eq:sol_wism} evaluated at $z=0$.
+The dotted and dashed lines show the contributions from the turbulent warm ISM and self-confined halo, respectively.
+At rigidities $\lesssim 100$ GV, self-confinement in the diffuse hot ISM and halo sets the local B/C. At GeV energies, CRs stream at the Alfv\'en speed.
 At higher energies, but still in the self-confined limit, NLLD introduces a stronger dependence on energy.
 Above a few hundred GeV, diffusion in the turbulent warm ISM becomes the escape-rate-limiting step and sets the local CR observables.
-At low rigidities $\lesssim 1$GV, B/C decreases with decreasing rigidity despite the energy-independent streaming at ${\rm v_A}$.
-This is because these CRs are transrelativistic and $\tau_{\rm spall}^{-1} \propto {\rm v}$.
-While many of our assumptions (e.g., negligible Coulomb losses, or a constant spallation cross section) are no longer valid at the lowest rigidities measured by Voyager, the data between $\sim 0.3$ and $\sim 10$ GV seems consistent with Alfv\'enic streaming (see also \citealt{blasi12}, \citealt{bresci_2019_reacc}).
+There is good agreement between our solution and the observations, especially given the simplicity of our model.
+As we do not include ionisation losses in the B/C calculation, we do not compare our model predictions to low-energy B/C data measured by Voyager (\citealt{cummings_2016}), which probe CRs in the energy-loss dominated regime.
+In Figure \ref{fig:bc} we instead only show rigidities that correspond to kinetic energies $>1$ GeV/nucleon, for which we find that escape dominates over ionisation losses, i.e. $\tau_{\rm ion} \gg h / {\rm v_A}$, consistent with our model assumptions (at these energies solar modulation also does not significantly affect B/C; e.g. \citealt{aloisio_2015}, \citealt{bresci_2019_reacc}).